cuga-rajal/opensim_apple_arm64/README.md

 	cd opensimulator-libopenmetaverse-*/openjpeg-dotnet

 Download the file _openjpeg-mac-arm64.patch_ from this repository and place it in this directory.
-This is required for the arm64 architecture or for a fat binary containing that.
+This is required for the arm64 architecture or for a universal binary containing that.
 Apply it with the following:

 	patch -p1 < openjpeg-mac-arm64.patch